davidesantangelo/dato.rss/README.md

 # DATO.RSS
 *A seamless RSS Search Engine experience with a hint of Machine Learning.*

-# GUMROAD
+# SEED

 An SQL dump of the database with over 3 million entries extracted in over a year can be downloaded at https://davidesantangelo.gumroad.com/l/nkyymb

 # BETA